riak/riak.github.io/versioned_docs/version-2.1.4/setup/planning/backend/bitcask.md

 ### Tips & Tricks

   * **Bitcask depends on filesystem caches**

     Some data storage layers implement their own page/block buffer cache in-memory, but Bitcask does not.
 Instead, it depends on the filesystem's cache.
 Adjusting the caching characteristics of your filesystem can impact performance.

   * **Be aware of file handle limits**

     Review the documentation on [open files limit][perf open files].

   * **Avoid the overhead of updating file metadata (such as last access time) on every read or write operation**

     You can achieve a substantial speed boost by adding the `noatime` mounting option to Linux's `/etc/fstab`.
 This will disable the recording of the last accessed time for all files, which results in fewer disk head seeks.
 If you need last access times but you'd like some of the benefits of this optimization, you can try `relatime`.

+    ```
     /dev/sda5    /data           ext3    noatime  1 1
     /dev/sdb1    /data/inno-log  ext3    noatime  1 2
+    ```

   * **Small number of frequently changed keys**

     When keys are changed frequently, fragmentation rapidly increases.
     To counteract this, you should lower the fragmentation trigger and threshold.

   * **Limited disk space**

     When disk space is limited, limiting the space occupied by dead keys is of paramount importance.
 Lower the dead bytes threshold and trigger to counteract wasted space.

   * **Purging stale entries after a fixed period**

     To automatically purge stale values, set the object expiry value to the desired cutoff time.
 Keys that are not modified for a period equal to or greater than this time interval will become inaccessible.

   * **High number of partitions per node**

     Because each cluster has many partitions running, Bitcask will have many [open files][perf open files].
 To reduce the number of open files, we suggest increasing the max file size so that larger files will be written.
 You could also decrease the fragmentation and dead-bytes settings and increase the small file threshold so that merging will keep the number of open files small in number.

   * **High daytime traffic, low nighttime traffic**

     In order to cope with a high volume of writes without performance degradation during the day, you might want to limit merging to in non-peak periods.
 Setting the merge window to hours of the day when traffic is low will help.

   * **Multi-cluster replication (Riak Enterprise)**

-  If you are using [Riak Enterprise](http://basho.com/riak-enterprise/) with the replication feature enabled, your clusters might experience higher production of fragmentation and dead bytes.
+    If you are using [Riak Replication](https://github.com/basho/riak_kv)
+    with the replication feature enabled, your clusters might experience higher production of fragmentation and dead bytes.
 Additionally, because the fullsync feature operates across entire partitions, it will be made more efficient by accessing data as sequentially as possible (across fewer files).
 Lowering both the fragmentation and dead-bytes settings will improve performance.

 ## FAQ

-* \[[Why does it seem that Bitcask merging is only triggered when a Riak node is restarted?|Developing on Riak FAQs#why-does-it-seem-that-bitc]]
+  * [[Why does it seem that Bitcask merging is only triggered when a Riak node is restarted?|Developing on Riak FAQs#why-does-it-seem-that-bitc]]
-* \[[If the size of key index exceeds the amount of memory, how does Bitcask handle it?|Operating Riak FAQs#if-the-size-of-key-index-e]]
+  * [[If the size of key index exceeds the amount of memory, how does Bitcask handle it?|Operating Riak FAQs#if-the-size-of-key-index-e]]
   * [Bitcask Capacity Planning][plan bitcask capacity]

 ## Bitcask Implementation Details